moonbuggy/docker-base-images/s6/README.md

-# s6
+# s6-overlay
-Containers with nothing but [s6-overlay][s6-repo] inside.
+Images with [s6-overlay][s6-repo] and [s6-add-contenv](https://github.com/moonbuggy/docker-base-images/tree/master/s6-add-contenv) inside.
 These can be used during multi-stage builds to install s6-overlay into an image.

 It's easier than making sure any s6-fetching stages in multi-arch builds are identical across different projects and relying on `docker build` caching the layer.